The park is open 8am-sunset.

 Los Angeles State Historic Park provides an extraordinary opportunity for recreation and education in the heart of Los Angeles.
 Within its 32 acres of open space directly adjacent to Chinatown, park visitors can wander pathways and enjoy a view of downtown, as well as discover and celebrate the natural and cultural heritage of Los Angeles.

-In the interim, California State Parks has developed a temporary, 13-acre portion of the park so that the public can enjoy the park now.
-In addition, our partnerships with educational institutions and community organizations allow for creative and innovative public events.
-State Parks invites you to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.
+In 2006, California State Parks developed a temporary, 13-acre portion of the park so that the public could enjoy the park immediately.
+Since that time we have developed partnerships with educational institutions and community organizations to allow for creative and innovative public events.
+State Parks invites you to continue to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.

 Several historical buildings are within walking distance of the park.
 On the north side, the Flat Iron Building is the second oldest industrial building standing in Los Angeles and dates from 1890.
 On the southern end of the park, the Capitol Milling Company building from 1883 is easily visible.
 Surrounding the Park are the historic and ethnically diverse communities of Lincoln Heights, Elysian Park, Solano Canyon, Chinatown, Chavez Ravine and William Mead Homes.

-Become part of our Volunteers in Parks program to help protect and preserve your heritage!
-We are seeking volunteers to assist with interpretive programs, special events and other special projects.
-We invite you to share your special talents, passion and enthusiasm.
 Being a volunteer, you work with State Parks Rangers and Park Staff, participate in outstanding learning opportunities, and volunteer experience helps you when applying for all types of employment.
-Contact the Park Interpreter at (323) 441-8819.